-These girls are among the estimated 513,000 women and girls in the U.S. who have been or are at risk of being held down and their genitals cut, typically without anesthetic.
+The Centers for Disease Control and Prevention (CDC) estimates that there are 513,000 women and girls in the U.S. who have been or are at risk of being held down and their genitals cut, typically without anesthetic.
 This is done for misguided cultural reasons to 'cleanse' them of their sexual appetite.